s4pun1s7/buna_app/README.md

 - Fork the repo and create a feature branch.
 - Follow the code style and use meaningful commit messages.
 - Open a pull request with a clear description.
-- Use GitHub Issues for bug reports and feature requests.
+- Use the issue tracker for bug reports and feature requests.

 ## Troubleshooting & FAQ
 - **Localization not working?**